-The healthcare processes need revival to become effective so that people from the developing societies can afford high quality.
+The healthcare processes need a revival to become effective so that people from developing societies can afford high quality.
 In response to the increase in pressure, the industry is rapidly adopting various methods & tools that had been used so successfully in many other industries.
 Those methods and tools help in developing healthcare associates to drive the process changes & therefore improving the overall performance of the industries.

 Why Lean Healthcare!

-Hospital and Health care centers across continents have been taking advantage of the Lean – Kaizen movement for break through improvements.
+Hospital and Health care centers across continents have been taking advantage of the Lean – Kaizen movement for breakthrough improvements.
 Indian Healthcare industry too can take advantage of this Kaizen Movement to

 - Hospitals, patients as well as physicians are dissatisfied and employers are scaling back on their insurance coverage due to escalating costs